paulloy/msp4-brazen-mma/TESTING.md

 - [base.html](templates/base.html)
     - ERROR: Element form not allowed as child of element span in this context.
 (Suppressing further errors from this subtree.)
     - ERROR: Bad value for attribute href on element a: Illegal character in query: space is not allowed.
+    - 28/03/21: This file is now valid.
+No errors found.
 - [base-md.html](templates/includes/base-md.html)
     - WARNING: The document is not mappable to XML 1.0 due to two consecutive hyphens in a comment.
     - ERROR: Bad value for attribute href on element a: Illegal character in query: space is not allowed.
     - ERROR: Duplicate ID product-menu.
+    - 28/03/21: This file is now valid.
+No errors found.

 #### CSS

 - [base.css](static/css/base.css)
     - Value Error : color Parse Error (148,201,61)
+    - 28/03/21: This file is now valid.
+No errors found.
 - [base-md.css](static/css/base-md.css)
     - No errors found.